BBYO PASSPORT TRAVEL FAQS

 In keeping with our mission to provide meaningful Jewish experiences to as many Jewish teens as possible, BBYO offers need-based scholarships for our Camp Leadership and Israel Experiences.
 Please review the scholarship page for details on need-based scholarships as well as information on resources for funding from other community organizations.

-Additionally, a travel voucher is available to teens traveling on any BBYO Passport experience—funded through RootOne—regardless of need.
+Additionally, a travel voucher is available to teens traveling on select BBYO Passport experience—funded through RootOne—regardless of need.
+Check the BBYO RootOne Voucher page for more information.

 There’s no time better than now!
 Our Early Bird pricing is the lowest of the year for programs.
 Plan in advance.
 View our Enrollment & Registration Terms for more details.